apache/activemq-artemis/docs/user-manual/en/examples.md

 ## Security

-The `security` example shows you how configure and use role based queue security with Apache ActiveMQ Artemis.
+The `security` example shows you how configure and use role based security with Apache ActiveMQ Artemis.

+## Security LDAP

+The `security-ldap` example shows you how configure and use role based security with Apache ActiveMQ Artemis & an embedded instance of the Apache DS LDAP server.

 ## Send Acknowledgements